Sustainable Development Goals: Weak on environmental sustainability

-SDG wedding cake model: A way of viewing the economic, social and ecological aspects of the Sustainable Development Goals (SDGs).

 Scholars have criticized that the SDGs "fail to recognize that planetary, people and prosperity concerns are all part of one earth system, and that the protection of planetary integrity should not be a means to an end, but an end in itself."
 The SDGs "remain fixated on the idea that economic growth is foundational to achieve all pillars of sustainable development."
 They do not prioritize environmental protection.
 In regions still dependent on fossil fuels, the rapid growth and profitability of AI infrastructure is creating economic incentives to invest in clean energy.
 However, AI-driven expansion has also led to higher emissions, revealing a tension between economic growth and sustainable goals.

+Many environmentalists advocate for a redefining of sustainable development (in how it is understood in the SDGs) to put more emphasis on maintaining Earth ecosystems and reconcile the precedence economic growth takes in sustainable development.
+Some of the critical factors that need to be addressed in order to mend the gap between them are: 1) education and innovation, 2) governance and implementation, and 3) sustainable consumption and production.
+Critiques stem not only from the lack of prioritization of environmental protection, but also how the SDG goals may contradict or affect one another with trade-offs or overlaps needing to be attended to.
+Because previous goals have been critiqued in the MDG's for being too broad (resulting in ambiguous guidelines for action) and also for being too single-issue (resulting in tensions between resources and environments), analysts have advocated for addressing interactions between sectors and interdependencies between subjects.
+Contemporary scholars place significance not on single subjects or generations, but maintaining the must-haves of this planet for future generations and advancing its protections.

 The SDGs include three environment-focused SDGs, which are Goal 13, 14 and 15 (climate, land and oceans), but there is no overarching environmental or planetary goal.
 The SDGs do not pursue planetary integrity as such.

 Environmental constraints and planetary boundaries are underrepresented within the SDGs.
 For instance, the way the current SDGs are structured leads to a negative correlation between environmental sustainability and SDGs, with most indicators within even the sustainability-focused goals focusing on social or economic outcomes.
 They could unintentionally promote environmental destruction in the name of sustainable development.

 Certain studies also argue that the focus of the SDGs on neoliberal sustainable development is detrimental to planetary integrity and justice.
 Both of these ambitions (planetary integrity and justice) would require limits to economic growth.

 Scientists have proposed several ways to address the weaknesses regarding environmental sustainability in the SDGs: